mcw-rcc/mcw-rcc.github.io/docs/storage/rcc-storage.md

 ### Home

-**Quota**: 100 GiB
-**Snapshot**: 14 daily @ 12PM, 6 weekly @ 1PM Sunday
-**Replication**: continuous with snapshot

-Every user has a home directory located at `/home/netid`.
-The home directory is used for storing user-installed software, user-written scripts, etc. Each home directory is only accessible by its owner.
-This directory is not suitable for sharing files.
-The quota limit is 100 GiB.
+The home directory is your starting place every time you login to the cluster.
+It's location is `/home/netid`, where `netid` is your MCW username.
+The purpose of a home directory is storing user-installed software, user-written scripts, configuration files, etc. Each home directory is only accessible by its owner and is not suitable for data sharing.
+Home is also not appropriate for large scale research data or temporary job files.

+The quota limit is 100GiB and data protection includes replication[^1] and snapshots[^2].

 ### Group

-**Quota**: 1 TiB, expandable with payment
-**Snapshot**: 14 daily @ 2PM, 6 weekly @ 3PM Sunday
-**Replication**: continuous with snapshot

-Every lab is eligible for a group directory at `/group/pi_netid` with a free 1TiB limit.
-This space is meant for research data in active projects.
+Group storage is a shared space for labs to store research data in active projects.
+Each lab receives 1TiB for free, with [additional storage](../storage/paid-storage.md) available for $60/TiB/year.
 This space is large scale, but low performance.
 It is not meant for high I/O, and so is not mounted to compute nodes.

-Additional storage capacity may be purchased through our Research Group Storage service in 1TiB increments for $60/TiB/year.
-Please see [Paid Additional Storage](../storage/paid-storage.md) for details.
+Data protection includes replication[^1] and snapshots[^3].

+This space is organized by lab group.
+Each folder in `/group` represents a lab, and is named using the PI's NetID (username).
+For example, a PI with username "jsmith" would have a group directory located at `/group/jsmith`.
+Directories within that lab space are organized by purpose and controlled by unique security groups.
+For example, there is a default `/group/pi_netid/work` directory, which is shared space restricted to lab users.
+Other shared directories can be created by request for projects that require unique permissions.
+Additionally, you may have data directories related to your use of a MCW core.
+These directories will be named for the core and located at `/group/pi_netid/cores`.
+For example, a Mellowes Center project could be delivered to your group storage and located at `/group/pi_netid/cores/mellowes/example_project1`.

 ### Scratch

-**Quota**: 5 TiB
-**Retention**: files deleted automatically after 60 days

 Scratch storage is intended for temporary job files.
-It is located on all compute nodes at `/scratch`.
 Every group has a directory at `/scratch/g/pi_netid` with quota limit 5 TiB.

-!!! info "Do not store data in scratch unless you are running a SLURM job."

-    If you are not running a job, you should not have any data in scratch.
-Please remember that scratch storage is limited and must be cleaned up regularly.
-Failure to do so could result in jobs failing for all users and/or deletion of your scratch data by Research Computing.
+Files on scratch storage are subject to retention limits, which is discussed below.
+In general, you should avoid storing files on scratch unless you are running a job.
+Please remember that scratch storage is limited and shared among all groups.

 #### Retention